About the Institute

-Mo Cowan was recently appointed president of global government affairs and policy for General Electric Company, after serving as vice president of litigation and legal policy at GE since April 2017.
+Mo Cowan was recently appointed Chief Legal and External Affairs Officer at Devoted Health, after serving as President of Global Government Affairs and Policy for General Electric Company, which he joined in 2017.
 Before joining GE, he held several leadership roles with ML Strategies in their Boston and D.C. office.
 Mo served as chief legal counsel, chief of staff, and senior advisor to Governor Deval Patrick, and on January 30, 2013, Governor Patrick appointed Mo to serve as interim United States Senator upon the resignation of John F. Kerry.
 Mo concluded his Senate service in July 2013.
 A graduate of Duke University and Northeastern University School of Law, Mo also holds honorary degrees from Georgetown University and Newbury College.

 The Honorable Thomas A. Daschle

 An Air Force veteran and four-term Congressman from South Dakota, Tom Daschle won election to the Senate in 1986 and was elected Democratic Leader by his colleagues in 1996.
 Daschle held that leadership position for eight years, becoming the first Democrat to serve as both Majority Leader and Minority leader on two separate occasions.
 Currently, Senator Daschle serves as CEO for the Daschle Group, which he founded.
 He also serves on the boards of the Center for American Progress and National Democratic Institute.
 He is a member of the Council on Foreign Relations and the Health Policy and Management Council at the Harvard School of Public Health.
 In 2007 he joined former Senate Majority Leaders Howard Baker, Robert J. Dole, and George J. Mitchell to found the Bipartisan Policy Center.